 Staff

-Lesley Kontowicz, Executive Director
+Lesley Kontowicz, Executive Director (she/her/hers)

 After earning a Bachelor of Fine Arts in Cinema Studies at New York University, Lesley’s career began in Design and Production Services at the CBS Broadcast Center in Manhattan.
 However, her small-town beginnings in rural Arkansas tugged at her soul as the big city enveloped her.
 In 1991, she and her husband relocated to Tucson, a good blend of both worlds—big enough to offer opportunities and small enough to feel connected with the community.
 For 20 years, she worked in the media, overseeing advertising and marketing for the largest publisher of visitor guides in the southwestern United States.
 For the past decade, she has focused on her first love—storytelling.
 She brings this expertise and her love of the outdoors, passion for the environment, and curiosity about our local heritage and culture to serve the Santa Cruz Valley.
-You can reach Lesley at lesley@santacruzheritage.org
+Email Lesley at lesley@santacruzheritage.org

-Caitlin Brown, Programs & Grants Coordinator
+Caitlin Brown, Grants Coordinator (she/her/hers)

 Board of Directors